sangiovannilipioni/sangiovannilipioni.github.io/content/en/slides/slide1.md

-The Association intends to operate in the field of promotion of the territory of San Giovanni Lipioni, with the main objective of the promotion of tourism and the cultural and social enrichment of the territory. cultural and social enrichment of the territory, with reference to the principles of sustainable development and environmental compatibility to strengthen the community spirit
+The Association intends to operate in the field of promotion of the territory of San Giovanni Lipioni, with the main objective of the promotion of tourism and the cultural and social enrichment of the territory, with reference to the principles of sustainable development and environmental compatibility to strengthen the community spirit.